valterc/lings/README.md

 ###Framework for networked multiplayer mobile games

-LiNGS is framework that provides the capability of network multiplayer to mobile games and is designed to work on Unity 4+ as a standalone plugin.
+LiNGS is a framework that provides the capability of network multiplayer to mobile games and is designed to work on Unity 4+ as a standalone plugin.